OpenCode + RemoteAgent.CHAT: open-source AI coding, controlled from anywhere.

 Real-world use cases

 You kick off a large refactor before a meeting: "extract all database queries into a repository layer and add unit tests."
-OpenCode picks it up on your server, works through the changes, and RemoteAgent pings you on Telegram when it's done.
+OpenCode picks it up on your server, works through the changes, and RemoteAgent.CHAT pings you on Telegram when it's done.
 No terminal to babysit, no SSH session to keep alive.

 OpenCode supports multiple AI providers.
 You might use Anthropic Claude for complex architectural tasks and a cheaper OpenAI model for routine fixes.
-RemoteAgent lets you configure each project with the right runner — or point different agents at different OpenCode configurations — all managed from one Telegram bot.
+RemoteAgent.CHAT lets you configure each project with the right runner — or point different agents at different OpenCode configurations — all managed from one Telegram bot.

 When OpenCode alone is enough

-RemoteAgent isn't for everyone.
+RemoteAgent.CHAT isn't for everyone.
 If any of these describe you, you probably don't need it:

 - –You work exclusively at your desk and never need to trigger coding tasks remotely.